IN THIS ARTICLE

-AI vs. Machine Learning vs. Deep Learning: What’s the Difference?
+- AI vs. Machine Learning vs. Deep Learning Examples

 From movies to sci-fi novels, the fields of artificial intelligence (AI), machine learning (ML), and deep learning (DL) have all captured the public’s imagination.
 But it’s easy to forget that these distinct fields all have specific purposes in the world of computer science and software engineering.